mobiusml/aana_sdk/docs/pages/openai_api.md

 Chat Completions API is available at the `/chat/completions` endpoint.

+!!!
+Tip
+    The endpoint is enabled by default but can be disabled by setting the environment variable: `OPENAI_ENDPOINT_ENABLED=False`.

 It is compatible with the OpenAI client libraries and can be used as a drop-in replacement for OpenAI API.

 ```python